-The majestic Empire State Building was completed in 1931 as the world's tallest building.
-While not the tallest anymore, it ...
+The majestic Empire State Building was completed in 1931, becoming the world's tallest building at the time.
+While no ...
 More

 Empire State Building

-The majestic Empire State Building was completed in 1931 as the world's tallest building.
-While not the tallest anymore, it remains as impressive as ever.
-At night the building is lit up, with special colors displayed on holidays.
-Tickets can be purchased online through the Empire State Building's website or in the building's lobby.
-The observatory here is open 365 days a year.
+The majestic Empire State Building was completed in 1931, becoming the world's tallest building at the time.
+While no longer the tallest, it remains as impressive as ever.
+At night the building is lit up, often with special colors marking important dates and holidays.
+Entry tickets can be purchased online through the Empire State Building's website or in the building's lobby.
+The main highlights here are the two observatories perched on the 86th and 102nd floors, where a bird's eye view of this magnificent city is a sight to behold.
+The observatory is open 365 days a year and tickets for the observatory can again be purchased online in order to avoid the lines.
+The observation decks are regularly open until 2a, so visitors can experience incredible nighttime views of the city that never sleeps.

 I liked everything EXCEPT it was so cold!!